sdaiki0912/Chat_System_using_voice_text/README.md

 # User Interface
 This syetem shold be working on smart phone.
 However I am not fimilyer with application lanege of smart phonre.
-So, Frist I will write HTML and Python.
+So, Frist I will write HTML and Java script.
 Then I will wirte application lanege of smart phonre.

+# Future
+I have following 2plan.<br>
+1. Development of applications for smartphones
+2. Added voice-to-voice calling feature(Include Added the function to convert voice to text/ text to voice to phone call(voice to voice)）